a-antoniades/neuroformer_/README.md

 pip install -r requirements.txt
 ```

-## Data

-The Smith Lab has open-sourced two datasets for use with this model:
+The Smith Lab has open-sourced two datasets for use with this model.
+Special thanks to Yiyi Yu and Joe Canzano 🙂

-- **V1AL**: This dataset includes neuronal activity from the primary visual cortex and a higher visual area (V1 + AL), recorded from awake mice viewing visual stimuli.
+- **V1AL**: Neuronal activity from the primary visual cortex and a higher visual area (V1 + AL), recorded from awake mice viewing visual stimuli.

-- **Visnav (lateral)**: This dataset contains recordings from the lateral visual cortex, spanning V1 and multiple higher visual areas, from mice engaged in a visually-guided navigation task.
-This dataset contains additional behavioral variables, speed, and eye gaze (phi, th).
+- **Visnav (lateral)**: Recordings from the lateral visual cortex, spanning V1 and multiple higher visual areas, from mice engaged in a visually-guided navigation task.
+This dataset includes additional behavioral variables such as speed, and eye gaze (phi, th).

+### Integrating your own data

+For a closer look at the data format, refer to the `neuroformer.datasets.load_visnav()` function (used for example in the `neuroformer_train.py`).

+The function needs to return:

+- `data`: A dictionary with:
+  - Required key: `'spikes'` of shape N_neurons x N_timesteps (bins) of size dt.
+  - Optional keys:
+    - `'frames'` of shape N_frames x N_timesteps (bins) of size dt.
+If your trial structure/stimulus format differs from the ones provided in the script, you can write your own `callback` function.
+    - `'behavior variables'` of shape N_timepoints, denoting the behavioral variable of interest (e.g. speed, phi, thi, etc).
+This key can be anything you want, as long as you specify it in the config file.
+- `intervals`: An array of shape N_timepoints denoting all intervals/time bins of the data.
+This is used to split the data into train/val/test sets.
+- `train_intervals`: The corresponding train intervals.
+- `test_intervals`: The corresponding test intervals.
+- `finetune_intervals`: The corresponding finetune intervals (very small amount).
+- `callback`: This function is passed to the dataloader, and parses your stimulus according to the relationship it has to your response (spikes).
+This enables the integration of virtually any stimulus/response experiment structure.
+Most callbacks only require 4-5 lines of code, see the existing ones to get an idea.

 ## Modalities and Task Configuration

 In the `mconf.yaml` file, you can specify additional modalities other than spikes and frames.
 For example behavioral features.
-The model will automatically create add/remove the necessary layers to the model.
+The model will *automagically* create add/remove the necessary layers to the model.
 Additionally, you can specify any downstream objective, and choose between a

 Here's what each field represents: